1. SEO copy should read beautifully.

 4. There are better ways to scale Mt.
 Google.

-Copy optimisation is crucial on a 7 billion page internet – but there are more efficient ways to improve your search engine rankings.
+Copy optimisation is crucial on a five billion page internet – but there are more efficient ways to improve your search engine rankings.
 The best is the number of quality, industry-relevant, in-bound links.

 5. A good SEO copywriter informs and entertains.